-For Fiscal Year 2021-22, there would be a shortfall of approximately \$10,000 between annual assessment revenues and estimated maintenance expenditures if desired services levels were to be maintained.
+For Fiscal Year 2025-26, there would be a shortfall of approximately \$3,664 between annual assessment revenues and estimated maintenance expenditures if desired services levels were to be maintained.
 Since District assessment revenue will not be sufficient to maintain desired service levels, maintenance levels will continue to be provided at a reduced level as needed to balance available revenues and expenditures.
-This includes a reduction in the watering of landscaped areas and a reduction in the frequency of other maintenance activities.
-The level of service that can be provided is approximately 33% of the desired service level.
-The landscaping maintenance contract agreement with Smith & Enright was renegotiated in August 2019 to reduce services and decrease costs.
+This includes a reduction in the watering of landscaped areas, as shown in Appendix A, and a reduction in the frequency of other maintenance activities.
+The landscaping maintenance contract agreement with Brightview Landscape Services for a reduced level of service was awarded June 18, 2024.